cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 cyb~Snap will allow integrations for almost all Cosmos based chains and act as a multi-chain wallet, just like metamask is for ETH.

 For cyber snap will allow for linking content from web2 to web3 via a few clicks.
 It will also act as a wallet and will allow utilizing other features.

+You may find more information about the snap in its [household repository](https://github.com/cybercongress/cyb-snap).
+PRs are welcome!

 A dev preview of cyb~Snap: